Tammy Grimes: Discography

 Her debut solo album, Julius Monk presents Tammy Grimes (1959), featured the music from her one-woman show at the NYC nightclub Downstairs at the Upstairs.
 The album was re-released on the AEI label in 1982.
 She recorded two albums for Columbia Records, Tammy Grimes (CS-8589 stereo/CL 1789 mono) in 1962, and The Unmistakable Tammy Grimes (CS 8784 stereo/CL 1984 mono) in 1963.
 In 2004, the Collectables CD label licensed both LPs from Sony Music and released the combination as The Unmistakable Tammy Grimes (Collectables CD 7649).

 She is featured on the following original cast recordings: The Littlest Revue, The Unsinkable Molly Brown, High Spirits, 42nd Street, and Sunset, as well as a TV cast album of the televised version of George M. Cohan's 45 Minutes from Broadway.
-All have been released on CD, although High Spirits in now out of print.
+All have been released on CD, although High Spirits is now out of print.

 Grimes did the introductory narration for the American rebroadcast of the BBC's 1981 radio production of The Lord of the Rings.
 She recorded an album of children's stories, read out loud, called Hurray for Captain Jane! in 1975.